suriyun-production/mmorpg-kit-docs/docs/pages/016-monsters-monster-character-monster-spawn-area.md

 ![](../images/new_monster_character_entity_setting.png)

-Then after preparation drag it to **Project** tab to make prefab, You may place the prefab in [**Resources**](https://docs.unity3d.com/Manual/LoadingResourcesatRuntime.html)  folder or anywhere but use [**GameDatabase**](https://medium.com/suriyun-production/mmorpg-kit-game-database-ce081169f097), then define its name which must be unique (Not same as other monster character entity)
+Then after preparation drag it to `Project` window to make prefab, You may place the prefab in [**Resources**](https://docs.unity3d.com/Manual/LoadingResourcesatRuntime.html)  folder or anywhere but use [**GameDatabase**](https://medium.com/suriyun-production/mmorpg-kit-game-database-ce081169f097), then define its name which must be unique (Not same as other monster character entity)

 * * *